lucasktlee/posts/drafts/us-tax-treatment-of-lps.md

         <li id="fn08"><abbr>IRC</abbr> section 414(d). <a href="#fref08">&#8593;</a></li>
         <li id="fn09"><abbr>IRC</abbr> section 401. <a href="#fref09">&#8593;</a></li>
         <li id="fn10">There are some exceptions: in Australia it is not uncommon to use a combination of a managed investment trust and a venture capital limited partnership, while in Singapore a private limited company has often been used. <a href="#fref10">&#8593;</a></li>
+        <li id="fn11">An “investment partnership” under <abbr>IRC</abbr> section 731(c)(3)(C)(i) is a partnership that has never engaged in a trade or business and substantially all of its assets (by value) have always consisted of money, stock in a corporation, notes, bonds, debentures or other evidence of indebtedness, foreign currencies, or derivatives. <a href="#fref11">&#8593;</a></li>
-        <li id="fn11">To be more precise, a “C-corporation” for U.S. federal income tax purposes, i.e. one that has elected to be taxed as a corporation, as opposed to a “S-corporation” or a <abbr>LLC</abbr>, which are taxed as a flow-trhough entity. <a href="#fref11">&#8593;</a></li>
+        <li id="fn12">To be more precise, a “C-corporation” for U.S. federal income tax purposes, i.e. one that has elected to be taxed as a corporation, as opposed to a “S-corporation” or a <abbr>LLC</abbr>, which are taxed as a flow-through entity. <a href="#fref12">&#8593;</a></li>
+        <li id="fn13">U.S. tax-exempt investors and foreign taxable investors share a common concern with avoiding income from an active business organized as a flow-through entity.
+As such, structures designed for U.S. tax-exempt investors can often serve foreign taxable investors. <a href="#fref13">&#8593;</a></li>
-        <li id="fn12"><abbr>VC</abbr> funds typically do <em>not</em> charge such transaction, advisory, or monitoring fees. <a href="#fref12">&#8593;</a></li>
+        <li id="fn14"><abbr>VC</abbr> funds typically do <em>not</em> charge such transaction, advisory, or monitoring fees. <a href="#fref14">&#8593;</a></li>
-        <li id="fn13">The fees can also be paid to an affiliate of the general partner if this affiliate is the entity that typically receives the management fee, e.g. a fund manager or investment adviser that has a contractual relationship to provide investment advisory or fund management services to the general partner.
-In this context, a reference to the general partner shall include any fund manager or investment adviser that receives a management fee from the fund. <a href="#fref13">&#8593;</a></li>
+        <li id="fn15">The fees can also be paid to an affiliate of the general partner if this affiliate is the entity that typically receives the management fee, e.g. a fund manager or investment adviser that has a contractual relationship to provide investment advisory or fund management services to the general partner.
+In this context, a reference to the general partner shall include any fund manager or investment adviser that receives a management fee from the fund. <a href="#fref15">&#8593;</a></li>
-        <li id="fn14">This doctrine requires a taxpayer to include amounts in his or her income derived from his or her services and properties when the right to receive such amount is transferred to another as a gift or for the taxpayer’s benefit.
-In this case, the argument might be made that the transaction, advisory, or monitoring fees are earned by the <em>fund</em> (and thus indirectly by the U.S. tax-exempt limited partner) and assigned it to the general partner in payment for the management fees owed. <a href="#fref14">&#8593;</a></li>
+        <li id="fn16">This doctrine requires a taxpayer to include amounts in his or her income derived from his or her services and properties when the right to receive such amount is transferred to another as a gift or for the taxpayer’s benefit.
+In this case, the argument might be made that the transaction, advisory, or monitoring fees are earned by the <em>fund</em> (and thus indirectly by the U.S. tax-exempt limited partner) and assigned it to the general partner in payment for the management fees owed. <a href="#fref16">&#8593;</a></li>
     </ol>
 </div>